An essay

 That's why I decided to build Houston.

-What Houston is
+What Houston is for users

 Julian Arango